How to Use The London Tube Like a PRO!

 • Oyster Card

-You can opt to buy an Oyster Card for £7.
-This is non-refundable.
-You can buy them online, at stations and visitor centres.
-I recommend this only for children over the age of 11 (so you can get the concession – children younger than 11 are free), or you have a bank card that has international transaction fees.
+You can buy an Oyster Card for £7.
+This is fee is non-refundable.
+You can buy them online, at stations and visitor centres and top them up with money to use on public transport.
+I recommend this only for children over the age of 11 (so you can get the youth concession – children younger than 11 are free), or if your bank card that has international transaction fees.

 • Travelcards